pfq/PFQ/user/libpcap/README.md

 Configuration Files
 -------------------

-In addition to the environment variables, it is possible to specify a configuration file on per-socket basis.
-This solves the problem of passing different values to multiple pcap devices in multi-threaded applications.
+In addition to the environment variables, it is also possible to specify a configuration file on per-socket basis.
+This solves the problem of passing different values to multiple pcap socket in multi-threaded applications.

 The path of the configuration file is passed to the library with the following syntax: